MCF-St. Cloud COVID-19 Response

 Incarcerated people have access to make phone calls multiple times per week.
 Phones are cleaned with germicidal spray after each individual use.

-In-person Visiting: All visits must be scheduled in advance.
+In-person Visiting: In person visiting is scheduled to reopen on March 17.
+All visits must be scheduled in advance.

 Video Visiting: Video visits are currently available.